Bukhari-work/companyProfile/src/content/news/Global Health Security COVID-19 Task Force T20 Indonesia 2022.md

 description: We're thrilled to announce the launch of our latest innovative project, set to revolutionize the industry.
 subtitle: A groundbreaking initiative pushing the boundaries of technology.
 image:
-  src: /images/hero.png
+  src: /images/news/Global Health Security COVID-19 Task Force T20 Indonesia 2022 1.png
-  alt: Image of a new project launch event
+  alt: Image of the Event
-date: 2025-06-19T10:00:00Z # Example date, adjust as needed.
-Use ISO 8601 format.
+date: 2025-06-19T10:00:00Z
 authors:
 - aulia-khairina-khairil
 categories: